Quiet Students Are More Likely to Ask a Question When They Can Ask Digitally

 - Have students share an Evernote account with you.

 My favorite method is to utilize the Private Comments in Google Classroom.
 Every single assignment created in Google Classroom automatically have a Private Comments spot.
 This allows students to privately say something to the teacher.

 As a teacher, I can click on any assignment title and see the roster of my students.
 If they left me a Private Comment I can see a preview of the student question/comment.

 Reply to Students

 Even if a student will ask a question, they may not persist.
-I remember many times as a student where I did not understand the teacher’s answer but did not want to admit it in front of all my peers.
-With Private Comments students can ask for extended explanation.
-A back and forth conversation is much more feasible when it’s digital rather than during classtime.
+I remember many times as a student where I did not understand the teacher’s answer, but did not want to admit it in front of all my peers.
+With Private Comments, students can ask for extended explanation.
+A back and forth conversation is much more feasible when it is digital rather than during classtime.